About the Prize

 - You may simultaneously submit your manuscript elsewhere, but please notify us immediately if it is accepted for publication.

-- The Bergman Prize reserves the right of the judge to not choose a winner for any given year of the competition.
+- The Changes Book Prize reserves the right of the judge to not choose a winner for any given year of the competition.